markhj/hxl-lang/specs/hxl-2025/00-planned.md

 - Values must be written in all upper-case to be valid.
 - The schema specifies enumerator values.

-### Reference properties
+### Inherit properties

-A node property can reference another property (of exactly same type).
+A node property can inherit another property (of exactly same type).
 During transformation stage the node property will be physically replaced by the referenced value.

-In other words, it works a bit different from node references.

 Suggested syntax: